 Organizers

-The workshop is being organized by Penn State’s Institute of Information Policy, in particular co-directors CarlIIP Logoeen Maitland and Krishna Jayakar.
+The workshop is being organized by Penn State’s Institute of Information Policy, in particular co-directors Carleen Maitland and Krishna Jayakar.
 Drs.
 Maitland and Jayakar have extensive experience researching organizational, social and policy challenges of information and communication technology (ICT) deployment, adoption and use.
 They are being assisted by Laura Verinder, of Verinder and Associates, Inc.

 Rapporteurs